 PPI and the HRCDC

-Involving the public and patients when planning research can help the research team to identify and find solutions to issues that may become a barrier to recruiting or retaining participants, for example, the burden of the planned data collection, or concerns around anonymisation of data.
-It can also enhance the rights of participants, in particular when it is not considered possible to obtain explicit consent.
-The HRCDC strongly encourages researchers to engage with appropriate public, patients and carers when planning a health research study.
+Involving the public and patients when planning research can help the research team to identify and find solutions to issues that may become a barrier to recruiting or retaining participants, for example, the burden of the planned data collection, or concerns around data processing.

-The HRCDC membership includes PPI representatives who bring important perspectives to the HRCDC’s deliberations.
-The HRCDC’s Standard Operating Procedures requires that the meeting quorum includes at least one of the appointed PPI representatives at every meeting.
+The HRCDC membership includes three PPI representatives who bring important perspectives to the HRCDC’s deliberations.
+At least one PPI representative must be present for each HRCDC meeting.

 Find out more about PPI